chenyin7255-eng/emg4hergo/README.md

 ## Citation & Full Release
 ﻿
 If you use this code, please cite our work (to be added after publication).
-The complete, polished code will be made available at **[GitHub URL to be added]** upon paper acceptance.
+The complete, polished code will be made available at **(https://github.com/chenyin7255-eng/emg4hergo.git)** upon paper acceptance.
 ﻿
 For questions, contact the authors.